 - Huevos Rancheros (Mexican ranch-style eggs for breakfast?
 Yes please!)

 - Chipotle Style Burrito Bowls

-I’ve also found that making my own Taco Seasoning and Fajita Seasoning is a simple way to save money and avoid the additives, MSG and other unnecessary chemicals in store bought seasonings.
-I also always have these on hand when I need them and can easily add them to omelets, stir frys and casseroles to add flavor and nutrients to any recipe.
+I’ve also found that making my own taco seasoning and fajita seasoning is a simple way to save money and avoid the additives, MSG, and other unnecessary chemicals in store bought seasonings.
+It’s also really nice to always have these on hand when I need them and easily add them to omelets, stir frys, and casseroles to add flavor and nutrients to any recipe.

 What’s your favorite Mexican dish?
 Share below!